I’ve hit all the big ticket items. Now for the bits and pieces that may be of interest.

 Godzilla uses a Greenguard-belted Schwalbe Super Moto X tire in 20″x2.40″ size.
 This is larger than most tires – in fact its a hair under being too large to fit the frame.
 Most fender solutions will not fit.

 In addition to it not fitting the bike, there’s no need to use the rear half of the front fender.
 The front of the cargo deck shields the rider from any splash coming up off the back of the tire.
-I did add some waterproof rubber tape to the frame at strategic locations to ensure it remained sealed.
+I did add some waterproof rubber tape to the frame at strategic locations to ensure it is a fully sealed face to splashing water.

 I am using the generic Larry Vs. Harry steering dampener.
 I found the bike had a horrific speed wobble prior to adding the side panels, which almost completely eliminated said wobble.
 It only reoccurred on certain downhill road segments where there were repeated road undulations… that set up just the right harmonics for it to happen again.
 Installing the dampener and setting it to its lowest level cured the problem forever.